jakemento/hair_salon-JAVA/README.md

 ## Legal

-Copyright (c) 2015 Author names go here
+Copyright (c) 2015 Jacob Steinberg

 This software is licensed under the MIT license.